-The Center for Climate Systems Research (CCSR) in the Earth Institute, Columbia University in New York invites applicants for an Associate Research Scientist appointment to develop and evaluate remote sensing techniques to infer properties of clouds and to study the interactions between clouds and aerosols.
-NASA’s Plankton Aerosol, Cloud, ocean Ecosystems (PACE) satellite is scheduled to be launched in 2024.
+The Center for Climate Systems Research (CCSR) in the Earth Institute, Columbia University in New York City invites applicants for an Associate Research Scientist appointment to study cloud-aerosol interactions through numerical modeling and analysis of remote sensing and airborne measurements.

 - Strong mathematics and programming skills.

-- Demonstrated ability to work both independently and as a member of a coordinated research team.
+- Demonstrated ability to work independently and as a vital member of a large, multi-institutional research team.